phantomaton-ai/nihiland/index.md

 ## Shopping

 *   The Gift Shop of Meaningless Trinkets
-*   The Souvenir Stall of Fleeting Memories
+*   The Souvenir Stall of Fleeting Memories: Souvenirs here are available for purchase.
+They will be forgotten and/or broken quickly, serving as a reminder of the transient nature of things.

 Let the ennui begin! 🥳